-There is a lot of fun to be had playing, exercising, and even doing things such as yoga with your preschooler and toddler.
-Not only will it help develop their gross motor skills, but it will develop your gross motor skills too.
-And you’ll be preparing them for kindergarten while having fun as a family all at the same time.
+There is a lot of fun to be had while playing, exercising, and even doing things such as yoga with your preschooler and toddler.
+Not only will it help develop their gross motor skills, but it will develop yours too.
+And you’ll be preparing them for kindergarten while having fun as a family.

 Gross Motor Activities For Preschoolers And Toddlers

-Any activity that gets your toddler or preschooler moving their body is good.
+Any activity that encourages gets your toddler or preschooler to move moving their body is good.

 So, almost any activity that gets your toddler or preschooler developing their gross motor skills is good.

 If you are in need of inspiration, I have compiled a list of popular, classic, and personal favorite gross motor activities for preschoolers and toddlers.
-These fun ideas should be a hit.
+These fun ideas should be a hit (6).

 20 Outdoor Gross Motor Activities For Toddlers And Preschoolers